Downtown Mural Guide

 This mural was created by Marcellous Lovelace with BLK75.
 This mural was inspired by the “I am a Man” march that took place on South Main.
 The piece is part of the South Main Mosaic ArtWalk.

-It can be located on South Main st. close to Huling near 398 S Main St, Memphis,TN 38103.
+It is located on South Main st. close to Huling near 398 S Main St in Downtown Memphis.

 This mural was created by Lance Turner made for the grunge musician Jimmy Lindsey ( known as Jay Reatard) who passed away at age 29.
-This mural can be found on Vance Ave on the side wall of the building off S. Main St.
+This mural is located on Vance Ave on the side wall of the building off S. Main Street.

 The Untitled Train Mural

-Created by Brandon Marshall (mural) and Kenny Hayes (sculpture, assemblage) this mural pays tribute to South Main being Memphis's railroad hub.
+Created by Brandon Marshall (mural) and Kenny Hayes (sculpture, assemblage) this mural pays tribute to South Main being Memphis’ railroad hub.
 The piece is part of the South Main Mosaic ArtWalk.

 Hope Will Lead Us There